The music of Devil In the Hills …

 … tells stories that were kept hidden for decades.

 This soulful Americana song cycle was inspired by recently discovered first-person accounts of life deep in West Virginia’s coalfields.
-A life that was dominated by the systemic oppression that kept miners and their wives under the thumb of coal companies and their henchmen.
+A life that was dominated by the systemic oppression that kept miners, their wives, and children under the thumb of coal companies and their henchmen.
 The album calls for a full reckoning, to bring an end to the generational trauma that continues today.

 “This is grim history beautifully told…. “ – Steven Wine, Associated Press